Collaborate with Team Members

 Shared pages and apps

-Rally allows you to create your own custom pages under each of the main menu tabs—My Home, Plan, Track, Quality, and Reports.
+CA Agile Central allows you to create your own custom pages under each of the main menu tabs—My Home, Plan, Track, Quality, and Reports.
 These may be personal or shared with other users in the workspace.
-You can use a custom page to link to a Rally catalog app, your own custom app, another personal dashboard, or an external URL.
+You can use a custom page to link to a CA Agile Central catalog app, your own custom app, another personal dashboard, or an external URL.

 Click here for instructions on how to create and use a custom page.